Giskard-AI/giskard-hub/script-docs/index.rst

 .. note::

    Are you interested in supporting our research?
-Check out our `research page <https://opencollective.com/phare-llm-benchmark>`_.
+Check out our `Open Collective funding page for Phare <https://opencollective.com/phare-llm-benchmark>`_.

 .. grid:: 1 1 2 2